dhis2/dhis2-docs-implementation/content/maintenance_use/localization-of-dhis2.md

 Apps using App Platform [v12.11.0](https://github.com/dhis2/app-platform/releases/tag/v12.11.0) can use custom translations via the datastore.

 Strings from libraries that an app uses, like the UI library, must also meet the same App Platform requirement to be translatable.

-### How do I add a new language?

-Please contact us via email translate@dhis2.org, or on the [Community of Practice](https://community.dhis2.org/c/translation) and we'll add that language to the projects on transifex.

-Once resources for that language are more than 20% translated, they will start to be pulled into the system.
-They will then become visible in the development demo versions, and be available in future releases.

-> **Note**
->
-> DHIS 2 manages metadata (database) locales independently from the UI. _See the following section._

 ## Metadata/Database translations { #metadata-database-translations }